-Declaring racism as a public health crisis is an official pathway for government to address the negative economic, cultural, emotional and physical hardship brought on by 400 years of slavery and oppression.
+Racism is a public health crisis across our nation, and declaring it as such is an official pathway for government to address the negative economic, cultural, emotional and physical hardship brought on by 400 years of slavery and oppression.
 When local governments declare a public health crisis, they are then able to direct tangible human and capital resources to resolving the crisis.

 Cleveland’s leaders are listening.
 Already systems changes are taking place, with implicit bias training being conducted in many institutions and organizations.
 But there is a long road ahead before equity can be reached.
 As Gail Christopher stated, we must “build public will and a critical mass of people committed to eliminating the idea of racial hierarchy and its consequences.”

 The Summit served as a starting point.
-First Year Cleveland, along with YWCA Greater Cleveland, will advance that effort.
-Dr. arthur james, national maternal and infant health expert and advising consultant to First Year Cleveland, and Margaret Mitchell, president and CEO of YWCA Greater Cleveland, will lead a First Year Cleveland Action Team committed to working with city and county leadership to address racial inequities, challenge the status quo, and ultimately declare racism a public health crisis.
+First Year Cleveland, along with YWCA Greater Cleveland, is now working to advance that effort.
+Dr. Arthur James, national maternal and infant health expert and senior advisor to First Year Cleveland, and Margaret Mitchell, president and CEO of YWCA Greater Cleveland, are leading a newly-established FYC Action Team and have begun working with city and county leadership to address racial inequities and challenge the status quo.
 Their work will also include outreach efforts to nearby states dealing with the same problems and the same unacceptable infant mortality rates that Cleveland faces.
-Ultimately, there is potential for a national wave of identical declarations.

 The Summit was a moment to begin building that public will that Gail Christopher spoke of.
 Now we must turn the moment into a movement.
 We hope you’ll be part of it.